ministryofjustice/vis-prototype/source/attacked.md

 ## Gun crime

-Despite the impression given by the media, crime involving guns is actually quite rare in the UK.
+Crime involving guns is actually quite rare in the UK.
 However, being involved in a gun crime can cause serious shock and distress, even if a gun isn't actually fired, but only used as a threat, it still remains a very serious crime.

 Gun crime can include incidents such as:

-* Gang attacks, which affect the wider community and can potentially, harm innocent people in the case of mistaken identity.
+- Gang attacks, which affect the wider community and can potentially, harm innocent people in the case of mistaken identity.
-* Violent theft where weapons, including guns, are used to threaten and intimidate.
+- Violent theft where weapons, including guns, are used to threaten and intimidate.
 (People carrying an imitation or banned handgun is still counted as a gun crime even if it can't be used.)
-* Witness intimidation.
+- Witness intimidation.

 Experiencing gun crime can be a very shocking experience for anyone.
 Whether or not anyone is actually hurt, the fact that someone has used a gun to force you to do something can cause a strong reaction – both emotionally and physically.